Neville Cardus: Family background and early childhood

 Neville Cardus was born on 2 April 1888 in Rusholme, Manchester.
 Throughout his childhood and young adulthood he was known as "Fred".
 There has been confusion over his birth date.
 The birthdate of 2 April 1888 is as given on his baptism record; and it is 2 April when he celebrated his birthday, albeit believing that he was born in 1889: Cardus himself hosted a dinner party on 2 April 1959 believing this to be his 70th birthday.
 His birth certificate shows a birthdate of 3 April 1888, but this has been argued to be incorrect, since the date of registration of 15 May 1888 was such that using the birth date of 2 April would have breached the requirement to register a birth in no more than 42 days.
 Some sources give the birthdate as 2 April 1889, Neville's mother was Ada Cardus, one of six daughters of Robert and Ann Cardus of 4 Summer Place, Rusholme.
 On 14 July 1888, when the baby was three months old, Ada married Neville's father, John Frederick Newsham, a blacksmith.
 Cardus's autobiographical works refer to his father as a violinist in an orchestra, but there is no other evidence for this.
-Four days after the wedding, Cardus's father left by boat for America, with the intention that Ada followed.
+Four days after the wedding, Cardus's father left by boat for America, with the intention that Ada follow.
 However, Ada changed her mind and went to live with Eliahoo Joseph, a Turkish merchant and possibly a pimp, with Ada a prostitute.
 John Frederick Newsham returned to England and divorced Ada in 1899.
 It was said that within a few years Ada and Neville had returned to her parents' home in Summer Place.